About

 The facilities at MRAS have grown to become important focal points for community user groups but continue to bear the weight of more than 100,000 people who pass through our gates and use our facilities in a typical year.

-We will be looking to upgrade our facilities and programming on a continual bases to meet our bold vision but will need the same spirit of commitment and cooperation we saw in the opening moments of our creation, when the newly formed Race Club bought the first land in 1905, when the Fair was formed in 1907 and when it all came together as the new MRAS with the Hall Association in 1951.
+We will be looking to upgrade our facilities and programming on a continual bases to meet our bold vision but will need the same spirit of commitment and cooperation we saw in the opening moments of our creation, when the newly formed Race Club leased the first land in 1905, when the Fair was formed in 1907 and when it all came together as the new MRAS with the Hall Association in 1971.

 We urge you to come out and participate as a member or a volunteer or to simply have fun at our Markets and Events as we move forward into the next century.

-Millarville Racing & Agricultural Society, 2022
+Millarville Racing & Agricultural Society, 2024

 The track lay in an east-west direction and was simply marked out on the ground.
 In I906, an inside rail was built, and an outside rail followed.
 In 1911, the first shed, with thirty stalls, was constructed with a committee room at one end.
 The stalls were rented out for a dollar for the duration of the meet.
 Later a grandstand was built over the stalls.
 During the First World War, racing was discontinued at the track in 1916 and 1917 but resumed in 1918 when the proceeds were donated to the Red Cross.